jefking/King.Azure.Imaging/README.md

 # BETA

-Azure Image uploading and processing made easy.
+Scalable image uploading and processing for Azure
 + Upload images to blob storage
 + Queue images for background processing
 + Store structured metadata about images